mdmuzakkir86/Django_FastAPI_Integration/README.md

 # TaskManager: Simple Django and FastAPI Integration Task Management Project

+In this project, There is main.py file in root directory, which has a FastAPI app and main.py file has a configurations which integrate FastAPI with Django ORM.

 Note: I won't be able to implement html files with FastAPI routers due to lack of time.
 You can test CURD operations from http://127.0.0.1:8000/docs.

 **Follow steps properly else you may get below System realted errors**